fdd4s/matterport-dl-equi/README.md

 ## Online downloader

-https://openpano.rf.gd/download/ can show skybox images of matterport virtual tours
+https://openpano.rf.gd/download/ shows skybox images of matterport virtual tours, with the browser option "save web complete" it downloads all skybox images of a matterport virtual tour.
+It's the online version of the script https://github.com/fdd4s/matterport-downloader

 ## Viewers